kruesemann/labyrinth/FEATURE CHECKLIST.md

 - [x] Lights break on deeper levels?!
 - [x] Maximum luminosity can be violated
 - [ ] Items in walls
+- [ ] Start and exit on the same tile